Antioch, Tennessee: History

+19th century

 The community known as Antioch began at the convergence of Antioch Pike, Hickory Hollow Parkway, Blue Hole Road, and Mt.
 View Road.
 The original town of Antioch began with a church located at Mill Creek in 1810.
 Antioch was a commuter town because workers traveled to and from downtown Nashville.
 From the beginning, the town provided immediate services like a post office and general store.
 For planning purposes, the community was given the name Antioch–Priest Lake because the study area encompassed areas near J. Percy Priest Lake and the neighborhoods that grew from the heart of Antioch in the early 19th century.

 In 1810, the First Baptist Church was organized in the area near Mill Creek.
-Then in 1820, a large landowner by the name of Charles Hays donated land for the church to build on, and began referring to it as the "Church at Antioch," giving the village its name.
+Then in 1820, a large landowner by the name of Charles Hays donated land for the church to build on and began referring to it as the "Church at Antioch," giving the village its name.
 Hays based the name change on a biblical passage, Acts 11:26 (KJV), which states "... and the disciples were called Christians first in Antioch."
 Thus, the village was known as Antioch from 1820 onward.
-For a short time in the 1870s and 1880s, the post office designation for the village was Oneyville, named after the post master of that time, Dr. J. H. Oney.
+For a short time in the 1870s and 1880s, the post office designation for the village was Oneyville, named after the postmaster of that time, Dr. J. H. Oney.
 However, it was later changed back to Antioch.

 Now a town featuring a post office, Antioch began to grow, covering an area of one to two miles in either direction.
 The Antioch mail route itself also covered additional areas outside of those communities.
 Beyond that initial two-mile boundary were the communities of Una, Mt.
 View, Cane Ridge, Tusculum, and Bakertown.